What are the Neurofibromatoses?

 Neurofibromatosis 2 is a chronic (long-term) condition and can cause serious complications.
 Pediatric geneticists, neurologists, neuro-oncologists, oncologists (doctors who treat tumors) and others who specialize in neurofibromatosis can provide individualized treatment to help children with NF2 experience the best quality of life possible.

-Schwannomatosis is a rare form of neurofibromatosis that usually affects people after age 20.
-Patients with schwannomatosis develop multiple schwannomas (Schwann cell tumors) on different parts of their bodies, such as their:
+Besides NF2, there are other forms of schwannomatosis that involve other genes on chromosome 22 very close to the NF2 gene.
+These types of schwannomatosis are rare, and usually affects people after age 20.
+Patients with SMARCB1 or LZTR1-related schwannomatosis develop multiple schwannomas (Schwann cell tumors) on different parts of their bodies, such as their:

 Some people have “partial” or “mosaic” forms of schwannomatosis, which are less severe than fuller forms of the disease.
 These people will only have tumors in one area of their body, such as one limb.